Frederiksberg Wedding Guide

 Frederiksberg City Hall Wedding Photos

-It’s time to take a short glimpse into how Frederiksberg City Hall wedding looks like in photographs.
-The photo story features Luana + Erwin, an international couple from Ireland who chose to elope in Copenhagen during the early autumn.
-Following their heartfelt ceremony, we hopped on a short metro ride from Frederiksberg to Nørreport (M1/M2 line) to conclude our photoshoot amidst the breathtaking Botanical Gardens.
-Opting for a 2-hour elopement session, allowed us to capture the essence of their love and the beauty of our chosen surroundings.
+This photo story features Luana and Erwin, an international couple from Ireland who chose to elope in Copenhagen in early autumn.
+After their intimate ceremony, we took a short metro ride from Frederiksberg to Nørreport (M1/M2 line) and continued the photoshoot in the beautiful Botanical Gardens.

 Faq